meuble/ziltoid/README.md

 Ziltoid is omniscient, watches everything and control everything.
 Even processes.

 Ziltoid is given to you by [The Social Client](http://www.thesocialclient.com), a digital and CRM consultant agency.

+## Licencing

+Ziltoid is a [Beerware](http://en.wikipedia.org/wiki/Beerware) and is licensed under the terms of the [WTFPL](http://www.wtfpl.net), see the included WTFPL-LICENSE file.

+If we meet some day, and you think this stuff is worth it, you can buy us a beer in return.